https://www.slab.org.uk/guidance/employment-of-expert-witnesses-civil-legal-aid/

 If you are applying for a custom approval, you should send us:

-You should ask for approval once it is clear that a specific expertise is needed to advance the case.
-You should make sure the issues the expert aims to address are covered by the grant of legal aid.
+You should, in general, ask for our prior approval once it is clear that a specific expertise is needed to advance the case.

 You should apply for approval once legal aid has been granted, in cases where: